 - Grandstand Q (1-2) on the chicane before the last corner, an opportunity to see the cars take the low speed chicane before the end of the lap

 - Grandstand D (Zone 5 is best) at the beginning of the ‘S’ curves with excellent panoramic views of the first section of the circuit.

-- Grandstand C (Lower or Upper, any zone) is a good mid-range grandstand on the exit of turn 2, always sells out quickly
+- Grandstand C is a good mid-range grandstand on the exit of turn 2, always sells out quickly

 - General Admission tickets!
 Not a grandstand at all, but free seating in five separate areas around the Spoon Curve (G,L,M,N,O) including access to all grandstands on Friday.